-Make sure each animal has their own resources (bed, food/drink bowl, blanket) to prevent the spread of infection.
+Make sure each animal has its own resources (bed, food/drink bowl, blanket) to prevent the spread of infection.

-If you notice one animal starting to become sick, isolate them immediately and take them to the vet.
-Try to isolate the animal to a completely different (ventilated) room and keep the door shut.
+If you notice one animal starting to become sick, isolate it immediately and take them to the vet.
+Try to isolate the animal to a completely different ventilated room and keep the door shut.

 The animal should remain isolated during the recovery period to prevent the spread of infection.
 If this is not practical, you can still try to discourage bodily contact between your pets and keep shared areas clean and disinfected during this time.

 Wash Your Hands